pdf-association/pdf-cos-syntax/README.md

 The free open-osurce [VIM editor](https://www.vim.org/) ("Vi IMproved") also supports basic PDF COS syntax highlighting, but lacks other features this extension provides.

-Various GUI-based PDF forensic analysis tools such as [iText RUPS](https://github.com/itext/i7j-rups) and [Apache PDFBox Debugger](https://pdfbox.apache.org/) allow users to make certain changes to PDF files, however the exact syntax (such as whitespace and delimiteres) and precise file layout (such as incremental updates and cross reference tables) cannot be edited nor precisely controlled.
-Such tools also use their own lexical analyzers and parsers and thus as a learning or educational tools they have limited value.
+Various GUI-based PDF forensic analysis tools such as [iText RUPS](https://github.com/itext/i7j-rups) and [Apache PDFBox Debugger](https://pdfbox.apache.org/) allow users to make certain changes to PDF files, however the exact syntax (such as whitespace and delimiters) and precise file layout (such as incremental updates and cross reference tables) cannot be edited nor precisely controlled.
+Such tools also use their own lexical analyzers and parsers and thus as introductory learning or educational tools they have limited value.

 # Features